 Even the most determined personal trainer needs a cheat meal.
 So when a client gives you the stink-eye after catching you at a local fast-food joint, it can be a little annoying—especially when you’re wondering what they’re doing there.

 Along the same lines, it can be a downer when your friends are food-shy around you because they know what you do for a living.
-It's not as if you're going to judge everybody for having that cream-filled eclair or slice of birthday cake at a party.
+It’s not as if you’re going to judge everybody for having that cream-filled éclair or slice of birthday cake at a party.
+Let your clients know ahead of time no one is perfect, including you, and it’s okay to not be 100% healthy all of the time.
+As for your friends, have healthy discussions about food.
+When you have those cravings for something sweet, try inviting them to join you so they can see you love cake too.

-We'd love to hear from personal trainers and discover what your pet peeves are.
-Of course, we'd also love it if you checked out our personal trainer insurance plans.
-If you ever get stuck with a client who doesn't disclose their health history, or you have a mishap during a training session, personal trainer insurance could protect you.
+While you might not be able to control every personal training pet peeve, you can control your risk management.
+If you ever get stuck with a client who doesn’t disclose their health history, or you have a mishap during a training session, personal trainer insurance could protect you.
+You can even get a free quote in the same amount of time it took you to read this article!